Limitations of emittance and source size measurement of laser-accelerated electron beams using the pepper-pot mask method: Emittance measurement of electron bunches of an LWFA

 \subsection{Emittance measurement using pepper-pot mask}

 Figure~\ref{fig. pepper-pot series of shots} shows an example of pepper-pot beamlets imaged on the YAG:Ce screen.
+From this beamlet images, an average distance between beamlets of $(953.6\pm~15.2)$~\si{\um} was obtained.
 To calculate the emittance using Eq.~\eqref{eq.
-PP equation}, we used the same post-processing steps and algorithm described previously in section~\ref{sec. testing pp method}.
+PP equation}, we used the same post-processing chain and algorithms described previously in Section~\ref{sec. testing pp method}.

-After analyzing 100 shots we obtained an average geometrical emittance of $\epsilon_{\mathrm{rms}_{exp}}= (26.2\pm7.3)\times10^{-3}~\pi~\si{\mm\mrad}$ for the pepper-pot mask with 50~\si{\um} hole size and 120~\si{\um} pitch, where the uncertainty is given by the standard deviation of all analyzed shots.
+After analyzing 100 shots using the standard evaluation method, which uses Eq.~\eqref{eq.
+PP equation}, we measure an average geometrical emittance of $\epsilon_{\rmsexp}= (26.2\pm7.3)~\si{\um\mrad}$ for the pepper-pot mask with 50~\si{\um} hole size and 120~\si{\um} pitch, where the uncertainty is given by the standard deviation of all analyzed shots.

-This result was compared to the GEANT4 simulation results as shown in Fig.~\ref{fig:geant4_experiment}.
-The inferred experimental value matches the predicted values for source sizes below the pepper-pot resolution limit.
-From the figure, one can see, that our PP implementation can only resolve emittances within a 10\% error in a small range between 35 to 40~\si{\um\mrad}, which is highlighted as the shaded gray area in Fig.~\ref{fig:geant4_experiment}.

-Solving equation~\eqref{eq. fitting curve source size scan} for the beam waist $\sigma_{x_{\mathrm{exp}}}$, an average beam waist of our test electron beams yields $\sigma_{x_{\mathrm{exp}}} \approx 9.7~\si{\um}$.
-This value given by the PP method is much larger than the upper limit of $1.7~\si{\um}$ previously reported using the laser grating method to evaluate the source size of similar electron beams~\cite{Salgado.2024}.
-Our pepper-pot data agrees with previous results, for example, in Ref.~\cite{Sears.2010}, where the beam waist for a LWFA beam was evaluated to be approximately $21~\si{\um}$, in agreement with the limits for the technique predicted by our simulations.

-For emittance values above 40~\si{\um\mrad}, the method cannot resolve the beam's emittance, underestimating the real value.
-In this region, the beamlets overlap as explained in the previous section~\ref{subsec: understimating large emittance values}, and when applying baseline reduction on the integrated data, there is a reduction in the height $n_j$ of the beamlets and, consequently, the rms spread $\sigma_{\mathrm{beamlet}_j}$.
-To fix this error, one could employ a PP mask with a larger pitch between holes to avoid the overlap of the beamlet signals in the detection screen.

-In our setup, the large error in accurately inferring the rms emittance occurs due to the addition of the Al-foil used for light-shielding, which leads to an artificial emittance growth in the low-emittance range of less than $15~\si{\um\mrad}$, since the Al-foil scatters few-MeV particles, increasing the background noise on the detection screen.
+By comparing our measurement with GEANT4 Monte Carlo simulations of the pepper-pot diagnostic for our experimental setup (purple symbols and fit curve in Fig.~\ref{fig:geant4_experiment}), we determine that our measurement is located in region I (as defined in Section~\ref{subsec. beam emittance various sorces}, see also Fig.~\ref{fig:source scan geant4}), where the pepper-pot method overestimates the true beam emittance.
+From this alone, we can only determine that the true beam $\epsilon_{\rms}$ is smaller than approximately 30~\si{\um\mrad}.